 “Never argue with someone who buys ink by the barrel” is a popular saying in politics that means don’t argue with the press (especially newspapers), who can publicize an opinion like no one else can.
 The phrase is somewhat dated—newspapers are not as important as they once were, and online newspapers don’t use ink.

-The phrase is cited in print from 1964, where it was credited to former Indiana Congressman Charles Bruce Brownson (1914-1988).
+The phrase is cited in print from at least 1962, when it was spoken by Indiana attorney Roger Branigin.
+In the book My Indiana (1964) by Irving Leibowitz, the expression was credited to former Indiana Congressman Charles Bruce Brownson (1914-1988).
 The earliest recorded uses of the phrase come from several Indiana politicians.